 How to Protect Lacquered Wood Floors Long Term

-• Remove grit before it gets walked across the floor
+• Remove grit and dust before they get walked across the floor.

-• Use felt pads under furniture legs and replace them regularly
+• Use felt pads under furniture legs and replace them regularly.

-• Lift furniture instead of dragging it
+• Lift furniture instead of dragging it across the surface.

 When Recoating or Professional Maintenance Is Needed